johnolafenwa/TorchFusion-Utils/README.md

 # TorchFusion-Utils
 A pytorch helper library for Mixed Precision Training, Metrics and More Utilities to simplify training of deep learning models.

 TorchFusion Utils was built to enable pytorch programmers easily take advantage of advanced training techniques without having to use any specific trainer framework.
-It is very transparent and can be easily plugged in to existing pytorch code bases.
+It is very transparent and can be easily plugged in to existing [Pytorch](https://pytorch.org) code bases

 # Installation

-TorchFusion Utils is extremely light with no other dependency other than pytorch itself.
+TorchFusion Utils is extremely light with no other dependency other than [Pytorch](https://pytorch.org) itself.
 You can install from pypi

 <pre> pip3 install torchfusion-utils </pre>